SHEPHERD OF THE DOWNS

 The words of the songs in the book are taken from Michael Blann's own handwritten notebook, which is kept in the Barclay Wills collection at Worthing Museum, and reproduced in their original spelling.
 For all but one of the songs Michael Blann gave no indication as to the tune, but in many cases appropriate 'traditional' tunes from other sources have now been found.
 The source is clearly indicated, including any newly composed tunes.

 The biographical notes trace Michael Blann's life, from his birth in Upper Beeding, to his death at the age of ninety in Patching.
 Unfortunately, research has still failed to establish whether any children resulted from any of his three marriages.
-While much additional information has come to light since the second editions was published, the author would be interested to receive any further details about Michael Blann's life and songs.
+While much additional information has come to light since the second edition was published, the author would be interested to receive any further details about Michael Blann's life and songs.

 THE SONGS THE TUNES